At CES 2019 I found a suitcase with ears that wiggle when petted

 The ears detach to fit Fravel into an airplane's overhead storage.
 The suitcase has a battery that powers the ears and the light-up heart.

-The Fravel suitcase is $299 which converts roughly to £235, AU$415 and can be ordered on Fravel's website.
+The Fravel suitcase starts at $299, which converts roughly to £235, AU$415, and can be ordered on Fravel's website.

 CES 2019: Every story so far: See all of CNET's coverage of the year's biggest tech show.